Before They Walk Into A Classroom, These New Teachers Will March On The N.C. Capitol

 This week, they'll be marching with future colleagues at the state capitol in Raleigh, asking for better pay and better school funding.

 North Carolina is the sixth state to see teacher walkouts in the past four months.
 The others are West Virginia, Oklahoma, Kentucky, Colorado and Arizona.
-The Tar Heel state ranks 39th in per-student spending and 37th in average teacher pay.
+The Tar Heel state ranks 39th both in per-student spending and in average teacher pay as of 2017.

 You might think Mamboleo and Lane would be demoralized to be starting their careers at a time of such upheaval.
 But they say it's quite the opposite — they're galvanized.